Physics-Informed Deep B-Spline Networks: Proof of Supporting Theorems and Lemmas

 where $C_d$ is a known constant~\citep{blu1999quantitative}, $T$ is the sampling interval of the pre-filtered function, and $\Vert s^{(d)} \Vert$ is the norm of the $d$-th derivative of $s$ defined by

 and $S(\omega)$ is the Fourier transform of $s(x)$.
 Note that given $s$ and $d$, $\left\|s^{(d)}\right\|$ is a known constant.

-Then, from~\citep{unser1999splines} we know that the samples from the pre-filtered functions are exactly the control points $c_i$ that minimize the $L_2$ norm in~\eqref{eq:ls_norm} in our problem.
+Then, from~\citep{unser1999splines} we know that the samples from the pre-filtered functions are exactly the control points $c_i$ that minimize the $L_2$ norm of the approximation error.
 In other words, the sampling time $T$ and the number of control points $\ell$ are coupled through the following relationship

 since the domain is $[a,b]$ and it is divided into $\ell-1$ equispaced intervals for control points.
 Then with $c_i$ being the samples with interval $T$, we can rewrite the error bound into